AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Using a connection sharing solution
 -----------------------------------

-Many different third party software like `ZEROTIER <https://www.zerotier.com/download/>`_ (Free) or `HAMACHI <https://vpn.net/>`_ (Free until 5 users) allow you to share your private network with other peole.
+Many third party software like `ZEROTIER <https://www.zerotier.com/download/>`_ (Free) or `HAMACHI <https://vpn.net/>`_ (Free until 5 users) allow you to share your private network with other people.
-For the example

-I'm gonna use ZeroTier because its free and open soure.
+For the example I'm gonna use ZeroTier because its free and open source.

 1. Installation
 ^^^^^^^^^^^^^^^